alt-text-org/image-algo-testing/README.md

 matches with a score over some value.
 Examining our findings it quickly became clear that we had misunderstood the score field of returned matches, believing that it would be in [0, 1] for all metrics, which was only the case for Cosine.
 These initial results did however make it apparent that the Dot Product metric was not appropriate for any algorithm except possibly Goldberg,  so it was omitted for other algorithms in the second round of tests.
+The Euclidean distance metric performed decently, but had significant issues matching identical images.
+For lack of time, we chose to drop it as well for all algorithms.
 While the results from the first round did not directly influence our findings, the raw data is available in a Google sheet linked below.

 Process